 A list of available free and/or discounted software downloads for students is available from Information Technology.
-Active, full-time and part-time students who are registered for classes are provided with free access to Office 365 as well as other free and discounted software.
-Additional software such as Windows 10, can be purchased for a discount at the Kent State University Microsoft site.
+Software like Windows 10 can be purchased for a discount at the Kent State University Microsoft site.

-For a more detailed list of technology recommendations and links to help information for setting up your computer for coursework, please review the Kent State Technology Guidebook.
+Please review the Kent State Technology Guidebook for a more detailed list of technology recommendations and links to helpful information for setting up your computer for coursework.

 Update your computer operating system